anouskasahoo/anouskasahoo/README.md

 I solve problems by building tools, which then become new problems.
 It’s a cycle.
 I’ve made peace with it.

 I also have a habit of making things look nice.
-This usually means spending three hours adjusting a button by two pixels. <be>
+This usually means spending three hours adjusting a button by two pixels. <br>
 Productive, I know.

 It's all part of the learning curve (I think).